umran/fsm/readme.md

 #### New(): Generating a new machine
 A `Machine` is simply a collection of states and exists in a particular state at any given time.
 A machine can be in a `nil` state until it is initialized to an initial state.
 To create a new machine, one must call `New()` with 2 arguments:

-1. the first argument is a string that indicates which state the machine should occupy when it is first created.
-This value can be an empty string: `""`, in which case the machine would occupy a `nil` state when it is first created
+1. the first argument is a `string` that indicates which state the machine should occupy when it is first created.
+This value can be an empty `string`: `""`, in which case the machine would occupy a `nil` state when it is first created
 2. the second argument is a map from state names to `StateDefinitions` and defines all the possible states the machine can occupy over its lifetime

 The `New()` function returns a new machine and an error.
+The only cases where an error is returned are:

+1. If any of the states is named the empty `string`: `""`, in which case the following error is returned: `ErrIllegalStateName`
-The only case where an error is returned is if any of the state definitions defines an undefined state in its list of `Transitions`.
-In such a case the following error is returned: `ErrUndefinedState`
+2. if any of the state definitions lists an undefined state under `Transitions`, in which case the following error is returned: `ErrUndefinedState`

 ````go
 machine, err := fsm.New("", map[string]fsm.StateDefinition{